Quick TL;DR: What Is a Digital Sales Room?

 Make sure internal notes aren’t visible to external users.
 Always preview the room using a test account or buyer view mode.

-Launching Your First Room
+How to Launch Your First Digital Sales Room

 You’re ready to go live.
 Here’s how to do it well.